Zoonotic Diseases & Human Health: An Overview of Transmission and Global Impact

 The relationship between humans and animals has existed throughout history, making zoonotic transmission a natural biological phenomenon.
 As humans interact with wildlife, livestock, and companion animals, the opportunity for pathogens to move across species increases.

 Many well-known infectious diseases began as zoonotic infections.
 Examples include avian influenza, rabies, Ebola virus disease, and certain coronavirus infections.
-Scientists study zoonotic diseases to understand how pathogens evolve and how outbreaks can be prevented.
+Scientists study these diseases to understand how pathogens evolve and how outbreaks can be prevented.

 • Direct contact with infected animals

-• Contact with contaminated food or water
+• Contaminated food or water

 • Exposure to animal waste or bodily fluids